amina-mardiyyah/amina-mardiyyah/README.md

 **Here's a quick summary about me**:

 - Pronouns: She/her
-- Educatio: Masters in Mathematics [Major in Machine Intelligence](https://aimsammi.org) Class of 2021.
+- Education: Masters in Mathematics [Major in Machine Intelligence](https://aimsammi.org) Class of 2021.
-- I’m currently learning C and working on building my software engineering skills.
-- I am fluent proficient in Python and building Machine Learning Applications using ScikitLearn, Pytorch.
+- I am proficient in Python and building Machine Learning Applications using ScikitLearn, Pytorch.
 - I have worked on some projects revolving around Automatic Speech Recognition for Low-resource Languages, Machine Translation etc